This section covers the new side-by-side georeferencing tool, introduced in Cartographica 1.5.

 The Georeferencing window will appear.

-- If your image on the right shows upside down when you first begin, click on the Flip button to flip the image vertically.
+If your image on the right shows upside down when you first begin, click on thebutton to flip the image vertically.

-- The Reference map menu on the left pane can be used to change between different reference maps while you perform the georeferencing.
-You may want to try flipping between a tiled reference, such as Bing and your existing Mapset.
+The Reference map menu on the left pane can be used to change between different reference maps while you perform the georeferencing.
+You may want to try flipping between a tiled reference, such as live maps and your existing Mapset.

-- When using your current Mapset as a Reference map, you can also toggle the inclusion of the georeference layer itself by choosing Show Georeference Layer in the Reference map menu.
+When using your current Mapset as a Reference map, you can also toggle the inclusion of the georeference layer itself by choosingin the map menu.
 This provides basically an in-situ preview.